2HD: 1945–1977

-1977-today
+1977–today

 In the late 1970s and early 1980s, the station was the subject of a takeover bid from NBN, which resulted in a shake-up in ownership at the television station, and the bid was eventually rejected.

 For decades after the end of the "Good Guys" era, the station's ratings were in the doldrums, but it accomplished its first number-one ratings success in 1987, after adopting a strong news and talk format.
 Factors in the success were the recruitment of 2KO's Pat Barton to present the breakfast program, along with Warwick Teece, whose Openline program was a huge success.
 General Manager David Baldwin was a key part of the station's revival, guiding the team to the top of the ratings.
 The coverage of the 1989 Newcastle earthquake by the news team, led by Tony Briscoe, won the station a National Radio Award.
 The 1990s saw 2HD confirm its place as the top-rating station in Newcastle, led by the breakfast team of David Collins and Tanya Wilks, who notched up over eight consecutive years of survey wins, supported by Geoff Jay and Richard King.

 The station expanded following the purchase of local FM station New FM in 1995, which resulted in internal remodelling of the building.
 In 1999, the NSW Labor Party and NSW Labour Council sold the station to Bill Caralis.

 In 1997, the station had added the John Laws Morning Show to its line-up, which remained until Laws' departure from 2UE in 2007.
 He was replaced by Steve Price and, later, Steve Liebmann, until Laws moved to network station 2SM in 2011, and was syndicated to rest of the Super Radio Network.

 Until 2006, the station broadcast coverage of Newcastle Knights National Rugby League (NRL) games, then syndicated from the Macquarie Radio Network.
-However, a dispute between BOG, the Macquarie Radio Network and the NRL saw both the "Continuous Call Team" and the coverage of Knights games go to rival 102.9 KOFM.
+However, a dispute between BOG, the Macquarie Radio Network and the NRL saw both the Continuous Call Team and the coverage of Knights games go to rival 102.9 KOFM.

 In 2018, A-League, Super Rugby, NRL and AFL returned to 2HD, with various games called live through the network partnership with Crocmedia.

-May 14, 2021, 2HD recorded its lowest ratings result in its history, recording a percentage of 6.6.
+On 14 May 2021, 2HD recorded its lowest ratings result in its history, recording a percentage of 6.6.